serafinosoftware/snapscreenapp/SnapScreen/readme.txt

-Snap Screen App™ - Takes screenshots at random intervals and uploads them Copyright © 2005 Isaac Serafino www.SerafinoSoftware.com
+Snap Screen™ App - Takes screenshots at semi-random intervals and sends them to a supervisor
+Copyright © 2005 Isaac Serafino www.SerafinoSoftware.com
     This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public